sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 - New Orchagent class being introduced.
 - Subscription to different tables
   - APP DB - L2_NEXTHOP_GROUP, L2_NEXTHOP_GROUP_MEMBER
-  - CONFIG DB - EVPN_ES_INTERFACE.
+  - CONFIG DB - EVPN_ETHERNET_SEGMENT.
 - Subscription to L2_NEXTHOP_GROUP
-  - Creates/deletes the L2_ECMP_GROUP ASIC DB table.
+  - Creates/deletes the NEXT_HOP_GROUP ASIC DB table.
-  - Interacts with PortsOrch to create a bridge-port object of type L2_ECMP_GROUP.
+  - Interacts with PortsOrch to create a next_hop group object of type bridge-port.
 - Subscription to L2_NEXTHOP_GROUP_MEMBER
-  - Creates/deletes the L2_ECMP_GROUP_MEMBER ASIC DB tables entries on the L2_NEXTHOP_GROUP APP DB table updates.
+  - Creates/deletes the next_hop of type bridge port ASIC DB tables entries on the L2_NEXTHOP_GROUP APP DB table updates.
   - Interacts with VxlanOrch to update the refcnt per remote VTEP.
-- Subscription to EVPN_ESI CONFIG_DB table
+- Subscription to EVPN_ETHERNET_SEGMENT CONFIG_DB table
   - Informs Fdborch of the ESI to access interface mapping.
   - Maintain a local cache of the mapping.
 - Subscription to LAG oper-status updates from PortsOrch